Icahn subpoenaed by U.S. on biofuels dealing: filing

-NEW YORK (Reuters) - Billionaire investor Carl Icahn has been subpoenaed by the U.S. Justice Department over his efforts to overhaul the U.S. biofuels program during his time as an unpaid adviser to President Donald Trump, his company revealed in Securities and Exchange Commission filings.
+NEW YORK (Reuters) - Billionaire investor Carl Icahn has been subpoenaed by the U.S. Justice Department over his efforts to overhaul the U.S. biofuels program during his time as an unpaid adviser to President Donald Trump, his company said in a securities filing.

 Icahn’s dual role as a presidential adviser and an investor with interests in multiple industries raised eyebrows earlier this year with Democratic lawmakers and government watchdogs.

-The U.S. Attorney’s Office for the Southern District of New York subpoenaed Icahn and his firm Icahn Enterprises L.P.
-(IEP.O) for information on its activities around the U.S. Renewable Fuel Standard, Icahn Enterprises said in an SEC filing on Nov.
+The U.S. Attorney’s Office for the Southern District of New York subpoenaed Icahn and his firm Icahn Enterprises LP (IEP.O) for information on its activities around the U.S. Renewable Fuel Standard, Icahn Enterprises said in a filing with the Securities and Exchange Commission on Nov.
 3.

-Icahn is a majority owner in a refining company, CVR Energy (CVI.N), directly affected by U.S. biofuels regulations.
+Icahn is a majority owner in a refining company, CVR Energy Inc (CVI.N), directly affected by U.S. biofuels regulations.

 “We are cooperating with the request and are providing information in response to the subpoena.
 The U.S. Attorney’s Office has not made any claims or allegations against us or Mr. Icahn,” the company said in the filing.

-A spokeswoman for Acting U.S. Attorney Joon Kim in Manhattan declined to comment.
+A spokeswoman for acting U.S. Attorney Joon Kim in Manhattan declined to comment.
 Icahn’s attorney did not respond to requests for comment.

 The U.S. Renewable Fuels Standard requires oil refiners to blend increasing volumes of ethanol and other biofuels into the nation’s fuel supplies, or purchase credits from those who do.
 It was introduced by former President George W. Bush more than a decade ago as a way to reduce U.S. energy imports, help U.S. farmers, and slash greenhouse gas emissions.